A Google search of “legendary Texas lawmen” quickly takes one to the Texas Ranger Hall of Fame and Museum in Waco.

-Today, McNew serves as a director in the TEEX Law Enforcement Training Program.
-He’s a frequent visitor to the Wiatt building, where a trophy case displays many of the mementos from Wiatt’s illustrious career.
+Today, McNew serves as a director in the Texas A&M Engineering Extension Service (TEEX) Law Enforcement Training Program.
+His office is next door to the Wiatt building, where a trophy case displays many of the mementos from Wiatt’s illustrious career.

 Bob Wiatt grew up in Cincinnati.
 After graduation from high school at the age of 17, he enlisted in the U.S. Navy and saw combat in the Pacific Theater of World War II.
 After the war, Wiatt returned home and attended the University of Cincinnati where he played football under the legendary coach Sid Gillman.

-After college, Wiatt earned a law degree with his sites set on joining the FBI .
+After college, Wiatt earned a law degree with his sights set on joining the FBI.
 He did so in 1951 and worked as an agent in numerous locations before being assigned to Bryan, Texas.
-It was here that Wiatt earned the nickname “Mr. FBI.”
+It was there that Wiatt earned the nickname “Mr. FBI.”

 As a special agent, Wiatt was involved in the investigation of the 1963 assassination of President John Kennedy in Dallas.
-In 1969, he was instrumental in freeing a kidnapped Texas State Trooper, an event that served as the inspiration for Stephen Speilberg’s first feature-length motion picture, The Sugarland Express.
+In 1969, he was instrumental in freeing a kidnapped Texas State Trooper, an event which inspired Steven Spielberg’s first feature-length motion picture, The Sugarland Express.

-In 1974, in perhaps his most famous accomplishment as a lawman, Wiatt was called upon to end an 11-day prison siege in Huntsville, Texas.
-In the gunfight which ended the hostage crisis–the lengthiest of its kind in U.S. history–Wiatt was shot three times.
+In 1974, in perhaps his most famous accomplishment as a lawman, Wiatt was called upon to help end an 11-day prison siege in Huntsville, Texas.
+In the gunfight which brought the hostage crisis to a close—the lengthiest of its kind in U.S. history—Wiatt was shot three times.
 His life was spared by a bullet-proof vest.

 After retirement from the FBI, Bob Wiatt turned his attention to helping young peace officers get a good start in their law-enforcement careers.

-“Bob served as a primary instructor during the academy I attended at the Riverside (now RELLIS) Campus,” said Elmer Schneider, who succeeded Wyatt as Texas A&M police chief.
+“Bob served as a primary instructor during the academy I attended at the Riverside (now RELLIS) Campus,” said Elmer Schneider, who succeeded Wiatt as Texas A&M police chief.

 “Bob did it all.
 He delivered not only firearms training, but several other basic investigative modules crucial to new-officer training.”